droonga/droonga.org/reference/commands/search/index.md

 The `search` command finds records from the specified table based on given conditions, and returns found records and/or related information.

-This is designed as the most basic (low layer) command on Droonga, to search information from the database.
+This is designed as the most basic (low layer) command on Droonga, to search information from a database.
 When you want to add a new plugin including "search" feature, you should develop it as just a wrapper of this command, instead of developing something based on more low level technologies.

 This is a request-response style command.
 One response message is always returned per one request.